survivejs/webpack-book/manuscript/developing/04_linting.md

 ### eslint-config-airbnb

 [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) is a good example of a popular preset.
 Often it is enough to find a preset you like, tweak it a little bit to your liking with local rules or by deriving a preset of your own based on it, and then using that.
-This way you don’t have to worry so much about all the available functionality.
+This way you don't have to worry so much about all the available functionality.

 T> [eslint-config-cleanjs](https://www.npmjs.com/package/eslint-config-cleanjs) is a good example of how you can use ESLint to restrict JavaScript to a purely functional subset.